16 Halloween Party Games For Celebrating at Home

-Send guests specific character profiles in their invitation, and ask them to come prepared to act out who they are at the party.
+Send guests specific character profiles in their invitations, and ask them to come prepared to act out who they are at the party.
 Then, once everyone arrives at the murder scene – aka the venue – guests will ask each other questions trying to find out which character is the murderer.

 How to do it while social distancing: Send each person their specific character profile before everyone hops on a Zoom call.
 The people on the call must guess who the murderer is by asking them questions and cracking the mystery.

-Nightmare Before Christmas Operation
+Spooky Game Idea: Nightmare Before Christmas Operation

 Remember the thrilling game of Operation you used to play as a kid?
-Well, this Nightmare Before Christmas Operation ($40) is the Halloween-themed version!
-If you and your friends are lovers of high-intensity board games, put on your scrubs and enter Dr. Finklestein’s lab where you will operate on the Boogie Man.
+Well, this Nightmare Before Christmas Operation ($32) is the Halloween-themed version!
+If you and your friends are lovers of high-intensity board games, put on your scrubs and enter Dr Finklestein’s lab where you will operate on the Boogie Man.
 But be warned, it will take a steady hand to get rid of Oogie’s “crawling flesh, spider veins, snake eyes, and more!”

 How to do it while social distancing: Each household would need a Nightmare Before Christmas Operation game to start.
 Once everyone is on a Zoom call, you can have each person take turns in the game.
 Whoever loses has to take a drink.

-Scary Treasure Hunt
+Spooky Game Idea: Scary Treasure Hunt

 To start this spooky hunt, divide your guests into small teams, and provide each with a clue that will essentially get them closer to the hidden treasure.
 For a more challenging hunt, include a Halloween-themed puzzle or riddle that needs to be solved in each clue.
 Don’t be afraid to plant both tricks and treats along the way.
 This will keep the thrills alive!
 If you’re having a hard time coming up with the final treasure, remember you can’t go wrong with an ice-cold bucket bubbling over with Champagne!

-How to do it while social distancing: This game is best to play with people who live close to you.
+How to do it while social distancing: This Halloween party game is best to play with people who live close to you.
 Make sure each person wears a mask and socially distances, and you’ll be good to go.
 Set up the treasure hunt outside for best results.

-Pop-Up Mad Laboratory
+Spooky Game Idea: Pop-Up Mad Laboratory